nirulazeka/nirubench/README.md

 # nirubench
+personal HLE bench

+# how does it works
+checks one-shot, average, 4/4 correct

+I grade each model's problem-solving - I want to see each solution's process.

+# Q&A

 Q : I don't belive your bench.

-a : ok it is just a hobby just know i spend money on this
+A : Ok it's just a hobby.
+Just know I spend money on this.

-Q : Examples?

-a : no examples bt i guess that hlebench have a similar prob to the probs of this bench alth i am not phd